tjr214/tree-of-life/README.md

 This repository includes two example scripts:

-- `example_usage.py`: Basic examples of using the TreeOfLife class
 - `demonstration.py`: Comprehensive demonstration of all features

 Run the demonstration script to generate examples of all supported features: